What Is Catharsis Psychology?

 A string of unfortunate events or a traumatic experience can cause a feeling of turmoil that continues to build.
 Eventually, you may reach a point where you feel like there’s so much repressed emotions bottled up inside that you become overwhelmed.
 When this happens, understanding the psychology and concepts of catharsis can be helpful.

-Below, we’ll explore the meaning of catharsis and 16 ways you can make it work for you.
+Below, we’ll explore the role of catharsis in psychology and 16 ways you can make it work for you.

 Getty/Halfpoint Images